 Over the years, the business became a family affair with the addition of Fred's sons, daughters and their spouses.
 The company grew and expanded into many new ventures, including convenience stores, additional truck plaza locations, fuel and propane services, transportation services, restaurants, truck repair shops, and lodging.
 The company was supervised by Fred Bosselman and his sons, Fred Bosselman Jr. and Chuck Bosselman.

 Fred Bosselman passed away at the age of 89 in his home in Grand Island on July 27, 2006.
-He was buried in the Grand Island Cemetery, across the street from the corporate office, and will always be able to keep an eye on his company.

 Eventually the company divided into two entities, retail and energy.